our instructors

 Originally from Guatemala, Rodolfo Gonzalez, is a flutist/arranger/composer who has lived in New Mexico since 1991.
 Rodolfo has toured nationally and internationally with various salsa bands and is the music director for the New Mexico based salsa bands Terra Plena and Charanga del Valle as well as the award-winning Transit Latin Jazz Ensemble.

 Currently based in New Orleans, LA, guitarist John Maestas is originally from Albuquerque, NM.
 He studied with guitarist Michael Anthony in New Mexico, and later studied Jazz at the Chicago College of Performing Arts and Berklee College of Music.
-John started his career first as a sideman to many inspiring contemporary young artists, while also accompanying and learning from New Orleans legacy artists that keep the traditions of their city’s music alive and thriving.
 As a music producer he has worked in the studio writing, recording & performing songs for other artists and for his own band, Juan Tigre.
 He has had the pleasure of sharing the stage and studio with many inspiring artists in his career including Christian Atude Adjuah Scott, Elzhi, Pell, Bernard Purdie, Nesby Phips, Nicholas Payton, and Jason Marsalis.

 Micky Patten has a degree in music from the University of Minnesota and did graduate jazz studies at Oakland University.
 He performs regularly in and around New Mexico as both a bassist and guitarist and is a long time member of the NMJW Adult Education faculty.